-British soldiers also serve with United Nations Forces in Cyprus.
+British soldiers also serve with United Nations peacekeeping Forces in Cyprus (UNFICYP).
 There is no operational link between British soldiers serving in the SBAs and the British contingent of the United Nations Force in Cyprus.

-These soldiers serve on an unaccompanied six month tour of duty as United Nations’ soldiers and are responsible for maintaining the integrity of the Buffer Zone that runs between the Greek and Turkish Cypriots.
+These soldiers serve on Operation TOSCA, an unaccompanied six month UN tour of duty and are responsible for maintaining the integrity of the Buffer Zone that runs between the Greek and Turkish Cypriots.

-The Command includes the capital Nicosia, and soldiers wear UN berets.
+The Command includes the capital Nicosia and soldiers wear UN (blue) berets.